How to Record Your Screen on iPhone

 First, download Loom for iOS on your phone.
 Then, go to your iOS Control Center by swiping down from the top-right edge of your screen.
 Once there, press and hold the Screen Recording icon.
 Options for how to record your screen will appear.
 Select Loom.
 If the Screen Recording tool is not available in your Control Center, go to Settings > Control Center > Customize Controls, then tap “+” next to Screen Recording.

-Pro tip: Confirm your screen is recording by looking for the red button (or red bar across the top, depending on the model of iPhone you have) at the top-left of your phone screen.
+Pro tip: Confirm your screen is recording by looking for the red record button (or red status bar across the top, depending on the model of iPhone you have) at the top-left of your phone screen.

 2. Start a screen recording from the Loom for iOS app